Shepherd of Fire

-"Shepherd of Fire" is the second single from Hail to the King, the sixth studio album from American heavy metal band Avenged Sevenfold.
-Released on November 7, 2013, it was a No. 1 single on the US Mainstream Rock charts.
+"Shepherd of Fire" is a song by American heavy metal band Avenged Sevenfold.
+Released on November 7, 2013, it is the second single from the sixth studio album Hail to the King.
+The single was a No. 1 single on the US Mainstream Rock charts, their third single to do so.

 "Shepherd of Fire" is the theme song of the Call of Duty: Black Ops II Zombies map "Origins", included in the final downloadable content compilation Apocalypse.
 It is also featured in the mixed martial arts game EA Sports UFC.